Ms Miriam Noonan

 Lecturer in Occupational Therapy

 I teach on a variety of modules for both the undergraduate and postgraduate occupational therapy programmes.
 In addition to teaching I supervise undergraduate and postgraduate research students.
-I have worked in a variety of settings in the health service executive (HSE) in Ireland since qualifying as an occupational therapist in 2007.
-These include primary care, vocational rehabilitation, acute, and community mental health services.
+I have worked in a variety of settings in the Health Service Executive (HSE) in Ireland since qualifying as an occupational therapist in 2007.
+These include primary care, vocational rehabilitation, as well as acute, and community mental health services, including learning disabilities.
+I have predominantly worked with adults.
 I have a keen interest in research, in particular the occupational impact of engaging in a caregiving (family/friend carers) role and the influence caregivers have on patient health and well-being.

 PhD Medical Studies (University of Exeter, 2020)